 - The program works to provide a foundation for success predicated on both a didactic and clinical knowledge base.

-- The faculty, clinical athletic trainers, and athletic training students strive to create an environment consistent with quality heath care for the athletes/patients in the clinical setting while achieving the educational goals of the student and the program.
+- The faculty, clinical athletic trainers, and athletic training students strive to create an environment consistent with quality health care for the athletes/patients in the clinical setting, while achieving the educational goals of the student and the program.

-- Graduates of the Athletic Training Education Program will be able to demonstrate specific knowledge in the field of athletic training as demonstrated by passing the national certification examination for athletic trainers.
+- Graduates of the Athletic Training Program will be able to demonstrate specific knowledge in the field of Athletic Training as demonstrated by passing the national certification examination for athletic trainers

-- Graduates of the Athletic Training Education Program will be recognized as prepared for an entry-level position or advanced study in athletic training by external constituencies, program faculty, potential employers and self-evaluation.
+- Graduates of the Athletic Training Program will be recognized as prepared for entry-level positions or advanced study in athletic training by external constituencies, program faculty, potential employers, and self-evaluation.

-- Graduates of the Athletic Training Education Program will find ready employment in the field.
+- Graduates of the Athletic Training Program will find ready employment in the field